-In line with the Manual (4.1.6.10 Assistant(s) of the RTA), a minimum of three candidates must be interviewed before selecting a RTA assistant with the support of the Contracting Authority and of the EUD (when the EUD is not the Contracting Authority).
+In line with the Manual (4.1.6.10 Assistant(s) of the RTA), a minimum of three candidates must be short-listed before selecting a RTA assistant with the support of the CA and of the EUD (when the EUD is not the CA).
+It is strongly recommended to interview the short-listed candidates.
 They shall not have been in any contractual relation with the Beneficiary country public administration during at least the 6 months preceding their hiring.
-The RTA and the Member State PL have the decisive say in the choice of the assistant(s), in dialogue with the Contracting Authority which are also well placed to advice regarding the local market remuneration levels for establishing the unit cost for the RTA assistants.
-The EUD shall always be informed of the selected RTA.
+The RTA and the Member State PL have the decisive say in the choice of the assistant(s), in dialogue with the CA that is well placed to advise regarding the local market remuneration levels for establishing the unit cost for the RTA assistants.
+The EUD shall always be informed of the selected RTA assistant.